Edison

 How to Pronounce Edison

 Our model has identified 3 different pronunciations for the name Edison.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 52.6% confident that Edison is pronounced as EH-dih-suhn.
-The next most likely pronunciation is EH-duh-suhn, at 28.9% confidence.
+Our model is 52.6% confident that Edison is pronounced as EH-dih-suhn, which has 3 syllables.
+The next most likely pronunciation is EH-duh-suhn, at 28.9% confidence, with 3 syllables.

 EH-dih-suhn (3 syllables)